dkz2r/latex-novice-academic-publishing/episodes/06-extending-latex.md

 ## Challenge 3: Can you write your own command with two arguments?

-Suppose you want to define a new command that takes as input two words as arguments.
+Suppose you want to define a new command that takes two words as input.
 This first word shall be written **bold** while the second word shall be written *italic*.
 Moreover, the first and the second word are separated by a comma followed by a whitespace.